React Js vs Angular – which is best JavaScript Framework

 React vs Angular – Popularity

-The explanation behind the developers why they like React or Angular is that since React includes more Javascript and having an alternate syntax JSX (Javascript XML), it has a stricter setup, architecture, and environment of React.
+The explanation behind the developers why they like React or Angular is that since React includes more Javascript and has an alternate syntax JSX (Javascript XML), it has a stricter setup, architecture, and environment of React.
 Thus, developers utilize Angular more for this situation.
 Angular is a well-structured technology with an immense amount of projects and assets.

 React vs. Angular – Comparison of Component Model